TheToriqul/TheToriqul/README.md

          height="45"
          width="45" /> I'm Mohammad Toriqul Islam</h1>

 <h3 align="justify">Welcome to my GitHub profile!
-I'm a highly motivated DevOps Engineering Trainee at PORIDHI.IO with a passion for leveraging technology to streamline development workflows and optimize system performance.
+I'm a highly motivated DevOps Engineer at PORIDHI.IO with a passion for leveraging technology to streamline development workflows and optimize system performance.
 Skilled in AWS, GCP, Azure, Docker, Kubernetes, Terraform, Python, Git & GitHub, CI/CD, and Linux, I'm committed to continuous learning and professional growth in the field of DevOps Engineering.</h3>

 ## About Me